The Directors are pleased to present the 90th Annual Report together

 HRL (Thane) Real Estate Limited

-The Company has filed a criminal case against Mr. Atul Sonawala and 8
+The Company has filed criminal case against Mr. Atul Sonawala and 8

-others, Director of Om Gurukripa Realtors Pvt.
-Ltd. Police enquiry is
+other Directors of Om Gurukripa Realtors Pvt.
+Ltd. Police enquiry is in

 HRL Township Developers Limited

 No activities were carried out during the year.
-Company continued its
+Your Company continued

-During the year, the Company has sold its land and completed all the land
+During the year, the Company sold its land and completed all the land

 related transactions.
-For further opportunities, the Company is
+Further the Company is looking for joint

 Maan Township Developers Limited

-approximately.
-28 acres of land by way of purchase and the Development
+The Company has acquired approx. 28 acres of land and the Development

-Agreement and Power of Attorney have been executed in favor of the
+Agreement and Power of Attorney have been executed in favour of the

-The company has now decided to sell the land in piece parcels.
+Company.
+The Company in this year has decided to sell the land in piece

 Powai Real Estate Developers Limited

-No activities were carried out during the year.
-However, the company
+No activities were carried out during the year though the Company

 continued to look for an opportunity to find ideal land parcels for